cherylafitz/cherylafitz/README.md

 - 👋 Hi, I’m @cherylafitz
 - 👀 I’m interested in user interface design and development, usability, interaction design, and the occasional full stack project.
 - 🌱 I’m currently learning all about accessibility and how to meet WCAG requirements.
-- 💞️ I’m looking to collaborate on interesting projects.
+- 💞️ I’m always looking to learn something new.
 - 📫 How to reach me: cherylfitzgerald.dev@gmail.com

 <!---